|Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus cervinus|

 by Michael Kuo

-The deer mushroom is widely distributed and common in North America.
-It is fairly easily recognized by its growth on wood, its free gills that begin whitish but soon become pink, its brownish cap, and its medium size.
-It is not picky about what kind of wood it grows on--nor is it very picky about when it will fruit, appearing from spring to fall and even in winter in warmer climates.
+Pluteus cervinus, often called the "deer mushroom" in field guides, is widely distributed and common in much of North America--especially in temperate regions.
+It appears on deadwood, and features gills that are free from the stem.
+The gills are whitish at first, but soon become pink.
+The cap is variable in color, but is usually a shade of brown.
+Pluteus cervinus usually appears on the wood of hardwoods, but it is not very picky about what kind of wood it grows on--nor is it very picky about when it will fruit, appearing from spring to fall and even in winter in warmer climates.

 Pluteus atricapillus is a synonym.

 Ecology: Saprobic on the deadwood of hardwoods and, less often, conifers; occasionally appearing terrestrial but actually arising from buried deadwood; growing alone, scattered, or gregariously; spring through fall; common in eastern North America from about the 45th parallel southwards; also recorded from the San Francisco Bay area.
 The illustrated and described collections are from Illinois.

 Cap: 4.5-10 cm; convex at first, becoming broadly convex to nearly flat, with or without a broad central bump; tacky when fresh, but soon dry, or slightly sticky when wet; shiny; bald, or finely scaly/fibrillose over the center; often radially streaked; dark to pale brown, often with a hint of olive or gray--or occasionally nearly whitish, with a brown to brownish center; the margin usually not lined, but sometimes faintly lined in older, diminutive specimens.

 Gills: Free from the stem; close or crowded; short-gills frequent; white at first, becoming pink and eventually becoming deep flesh color.